 Your loved one is experiencing a loss of memory and will eventually lose the ability to communicate and to do activities of daily living.
 If your loved one has trouble swallowing, no appetite, multiple episodes with pneumonia or another opportunistic infection, chances are, he or she has reached the end stage of the disease.

 To qualify for hospice care, you loved one’s physician will need to certify that patient is expected to live less than six months if the current illness runs its normal course.

 Hospice professionals understand the dying process.
-Their dual purposes are to provide comfort care to the patient and loved ones and to help families understand what is happening to their loved ones.
-Caregivers and families also need special care during this process.
+Their dual purposes are to provide comfort care to the patient and loved ones and to help families understand what is happening to their loved ones they are not like most nursing homes that have nursing home negligence, we don not have that we are great at our job, families also need special care during this process.
 End-of-life caregiving is extremely stressful and tiresome for family caregivers.
 Most hospice services provide rese se and other supports and counseling for the family.